Subsections

 large L medium + escape peak

-If multiple sources with various shapes or at different locations significantly contribute to the spectrum, users should make an arf file for each source.
-Some contributions can come from outside the FOV.
-Users should assess the contributions using the simultaneously obtained Xtend data and/or other observatory data.
-We note that sources more than a few arcminutes away from the FOV do not significantly contribute to the X-ray event data unless they are extremely bright.
-Xaarfgen simulations of these sources require numerous simulation photons, many of which do not fall onto the detector, and take a long time.
+If there are multiple point sources that significantly contribute to the spectrum, users should run xaarfgen for each source.
+If there are extended blobs and/or diffuse emission, users may better run xaarfgen with the IMAGE mode.
+Some contributions can come from just outside the FOV, so users should check the Xtend data and/or other observatory data for sources that can contribute to the spectrum.
+We note that i) sources more than a few arcminutes away from the FOV are unlikely to contribute to the spectrum unless they are extremely bright, and ii) a source outside the FOV tends to require many simulation photons, since most pseudo photons do not fall onto the FOV.

 Point Source